Crystal bases and Newton-Okounkov bodies: Crystal bases and their string parametrization

 \subsection{String parametrization}

 In this section we define the string parametrization for the elements of a crystal basis of a representation.
-In \cite{Littelmann} and \cite{B-Z}, the authors construct a remarkable parametrization, called the {\it string parametrization}, for the elements of a crystal basis by the integral points in certain polytopes.
-The construction depends on the choice of a reduced decomposition $\S$ for the longest element $w_0 \in W$.

-In this paper we mostly deal with the spaces of functions which appear as dual representations.
-Hence we will discuss the string parametrization for the dual crystal bases.
+In \cite{Littelmann} and \cite{BZ-CB} the authors construct a remarkable parametrization, called the {\it string parametrization}, for the elements of a crystal basis by the integral points in certain polytopes.
+The construction depends on the choice of a reduced decomposition $\S$ for the longest element $w_0 \in W$. {In this paper we realize the { dual irreducible representations $V^*_\lambda$ as representations in spaces of functions.} Hence we will discuss the string parametrization for the dual crystal bases.